Chris Jones (defensive tackle, born 1994)

 Christopher Deshun Jones (born July 3, 1994) is an American professional football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Mississippi State Bulldogs and was selected by the Chiefs in the second round of the 2016 NFL draft.
-Jones is a three-time Super Bowl champion, a six-time All-Pro member, and a six-time Pro Bowler.
+Jones is a three-time Super Bowl champion, a six-time All-Pro member, and a seven-time Pro Bowler.

 Early life

 Jones attended Houston High School in Houston, Mississippi, where he played high school football for the Hilltoppers.
 Jones was considered a five-star recruit and was ranked among the top players in his class.
 He committed to Mississippi State University to play college football.

 College career

 Jones played for the Mississippi State Bulldogs from 2013 to 2015.
 As a true freshman in 2013, he appeared in all 13 games and made three starts.
 He had 32 tackles and three sacks.
 As a sophomore, he appeared in all 13 games and had 26 tackles and three sacks.
 As a junior, he started all 13 games, recording 44 tackles and 2.5 sacks.
 Following the conclusion of his junior year, Jones made the decision to forgo his senior year and enter the 2016 NFL draft.